Lpitt2/Todo/README.md

 API's methods are not called in this project but left to allow for extending the application at a later date.
 There are two consumers (websocket classes) that are used.
 The first is called __UserConsumer__ and it ensures that multiple sessions for the same user are up-to-date and consistent.
-The second consumer is called __GroupConsumer__ and it manages the multi-user groups that facilitate the collaborative features.
+The second consumer is called __CommonConsumer__ and it manages the multi-user groups that facilitate the collaborative features.

 The __UserConsumer__ connects all sessions for the same user together and ensures that they